New Slovenia

-New Slovenia – Christian Democrats (Nova Slovenija – Krščanski demokrati, NSi) is a Christian-democratic, conservative political party in Slovenia.
-Since 2018, it is led by Matej Tonin.
+New Slovenia – Christian Democrats (Nova Slovenija – Krščanski demokrati, NSi) is a Christian democratic and conservative political party in Slovenia.
+Since 2018, it is led by Jernej Vrtovec.
 The party was formed on 4 August 2000 following a split in the unified Slovenian People's Party and Slovene Christian Democrats (SLS+SKD).
-NSi is a member of the European People's Party (EPP) and in the European Parliament its MEP Ljudmila Novak sits with the EPP Group.
-At the most recent Slovenian parliamentary election in 2022, NSi secured 6.86% of all votes, thus gaining 8 seats in the National Assembly.
+NSi is a member of the European People's Party (EPP) and in the European Parliament its MEP Matej Tonin sits with the European People's Party Group.

+Following the 2022 Slovenian parliamentary election, NSi is in opposition to the Golob government.

 History

 Establishment

 In July 2000, Andrej Bajuk, by the time Prime Minister of a centre-right coalition government, and other centrist Christian democrats disagreed with the rest of the Slovenian People's Party (SLS+SKD) over the question of a new electoral system.
 While Bajuk wanted the National Assembly to abandon proportional representation, the SLS+SKD party voted against any changes.
 Therefore, Bajuk retired from the party and created New Slovenia as his Prime Ministerial vehicle.
 Other former members of the Slovene Christian Democrats opposed to the merger of SKD and SLS, followed the foundation appeal.
 In the October 2000 parliamentary election, the new party won 8.6% of the vote and eight seats.
 Thereupon, Bajuk resigned as Prime Minister and New Slovenia went into opposition.